jakob-david/Athena_Chess/README.md

 2. en passant
 3. pawn promotion to something other than a queen

-It also has a move preview and a window tracking all moves.
+It also has a built-in  preview of possible moves and a window that tracks all made moves.

 ### Basic information about the AI.
 The AI calculates four parameters to decide which move to take: